 MP Jeneroux joins Prime Minister Carney on an Important Trade Mission to India, Australia & Japan

-This week, MP Matt Jeneroux joined Prime Minister Carney on a landmark trade mission to India, Australia and Japan, helping strengthen Canada’s economic and security partnerships while creating new opportunities for Canadian businesses and workers.
+This week, MP Matt Jeneroux joined Prime Minister Carney on a landmark trade mission to India, Australia, and Japan, helping strengthen Canada’s economic and security partnerships while creating new opportunities for Canadian businesses and workers.

 While in India, the world’s fastest-growing major economy, Prime Minister Carney and Indian Prime Minister Narendra Modi reaffirmed the strong Canada-India relationship and launched a series of agreements expanding collaboration across trade, energy, technology, education, and culture.

-Key highlights from the mission include:
+Key highlights from the India portion of the mission include:

 • Trade agreements: Signing five Memorandums of Understanding and laying the groundwork for a new Comprehensive Economic Partnership Agreement (CEPA), aimed at doubling two-way trade to $70 billion by 2030.